equinix/metal-cli/docs/packet_volume_detach.md

 ### Options

 ```
-  -h, --help        help for detach
+  -h, --help        Help for detach
   -i, --id string   UUID of the attached volume
 ```